kondratyevd/UfHMuMuCode/README.md

             * I have different muon and event selections in SelectionCuts.cxx
             * and CategorySelectionRun1 is defined in CategorySelection.cxx
         - There are also tools to select good jets depending on our selection criteria
+        - See these objects used in bin/categorize.cxx for example
     + tools
         - General tools to help with different things: output event information to files, out event info to terminal, help make plots for pileup reweighting, make 4vecs from gen particle info, calculate dR, blah blah